getAlby/website/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-Please be sure to run `npm run pretty` to run the prettier before committing if husky is not working.
+> Please be sure to run `yarn pretty` to run the prettier before committing if husky is not working.

+> This project is using yarn.
+Please avoid using npm for this project as it will result in a conflict in the lock file.

 ## Learn More